spyrales/quarto-gouv/README.md

 The following formats have been implemented so far.

-### Letter
+### Letters

-The `lettre-gouv` format allows you to create a document with a letter layout compliant with the French Design System.
-For now, it is only available with the `docx` extension.
+- `lettre-gouv`: this format allows you to create a document with a letter layout compliant with the French Design System.
+Available extensions:

-### DINUM Design System presentation
+  - `docx`

+### Presentations

-The `presentation-gouv` format allows you to create a presentation compliant with the [DINUM](https://www.numerique.gouv.fr/dinum/) Design System.
-For now, it is only available with the `pptx` extension.
+- `presentation-dinum`: this format allows you to create a presentation compliant with the [DINUM](https://www.numerique.gouv.fr/dinum/) Design System.
+Available extensions:
+  - `pptx`

 ### All formats